AlessandroRossi87/pp-api/README.md

 ### Run Locally

-Navigate to the GitHub repository you wish to clone for local use:
+To clone the GitHub repository you want to use locally, follow these steps:

+- Go to the repository on GitHub.
-- Click on the dropdown button labeled "Code."
+- Find the dropdown button named "Code."
-- Select "HTTPS."
+- Choose "HTTPS" from the options.
-- Copy the repository link to your clipboard.
+- Copy the repository link.
-- Open your preferred integrated development environment (IDE) of choice (ensure that Git is installed for the upcoming - steps).
+- Launch your favorite integrated development environment (IDE) and make sure Git is installed.
+- Open the terminal in your IDE.
-- Type git clone copied-git-url into the terminal of your IDE.
+- Type git clone followed by the copied repository URL.
+- Press Enter to clone the project to your local machine.
-- The project is now cloned on your local machine and ready for use.
+- Your local copy of the project is now set up and ready for use.

 Install Dependencies: